What is Discrimination?

 Discrimination affects millions of Americans every year.
 Federal, state, and local discrimination laws protect people from discrimination in housing, in the workplace, and in other settings.

 Employment discrimination can stop people from getting a job, lead to unfair treatment in the workplace, or end in wrongful termination.
-Keep reading to learn more about discrimination, protected classes, and types of employment discrimination.
+Keep reading to learn more about what is discrimination, protected classes, and types of employment discrimination.

 What is discrimination?